AleksandarBayrev/random-important-stuff/README.md

 * Describes how to force disable turbo boost on Windows.
 Load `High performance-Backup-2023.03.12-19.51.12.pow` to the program and activate the profile.
 # Windows-Setup.md
 * Describes basic Windows setup.
+# Firefox-Slow-Website-Loading.md
+* Describes how to fix websites bug with slow loading.